bismuthsalamander/PHPstachio/README.md

 # PHPstachio
 Encrypted PHP web shell generator.
 Requires openssl on the machine that generates the shell and on the target machine.
+Tested on Win64 and Kali.

 Usage: